 Although introduced as a means of providing residential dwellings through conversion of redundant and surplus office floorspace, in Harrow, the reality will be the loss of often occupied and prime office space primarily in town centres and the associated loss of jobs and long-term economic sustainability.
 It remains unclear what the impact of Prior Approvals will be on office supply and on the office market within Harrow and whether there will be flow-on impacts in terms of reductions in total business numbers, business start-ups rates or town centre vitality.
-As such, it also remains unclear what the impact will be on the local plan policies which were effectively suspended, in particular, those relating to office renewal and the promotion of mixed use comprehensive redevelopment of Harrow town centre sites.
+As such, it also remains unclear what the impact will be on the local plan policies which were effectively suspended, in particular, those relating to office renewal and the promotion of mixed-use comprehensive redevelopment of Harrow town centre sites.

-Whilst Prior Approvals may potentially deliver 2,697 new residential dwellings, this pales in comparison with what might have been achieved through redevelopment of these town centre sites.
+Whilst Prior Approvals may potentially deliver 2,706 new residential dwellings, this pales in comparison with what might have been achieved through redevelopment of these town centre sites.
 Furthermore, the inability to seek CIL or financial contributions on these schemes will have a significant impact on the character of the place and demand for services in these areas, which will now fall to the public purse to make good.

-In 2021/22, the total number of permissions for new homes permitted via the Prior Approval route was seven, this was 4.5% of the total number of permissions for new homes (155), this percentage was 11% in 2020/21, 9.4% in 2019/20, 7% in 2018/19 and 8.8% in 2017/18.
-The total number of units permitted via the Prior Approval route was 96, 7.2% of the net total number of units permitted (1,336), this percentage was 23.8% in 2020/21, 40% in 2019/20, 18.3% in 2018/19 and 26.8% in 2017/18.
-The total number of units permitted via the Prior Approval route was 6.2% of the gross total number of units permitted (1,447), this percentage was 22.7% in 2020/21, 33.3% in 2019/20, 15.1% in 2018/19 and 25.2% in 2017/18.
+In 2022/23, the total number of permissions for new homes permitted via the Prior Approval route was five, this was 4.6% of the total number of permissions for new homes (109), this percentage was 4.5% in 2021/22, 11% in 2020/21, 9.4% in 2019/20 and 7% in 2018/19.
+The total number of units permitted via the Prior Approval route was 14, 3.5% of the net total number of units permitted (405), this percentage was 7.2% in 2021/22, 23.8% in 2020/21, 40% in 2019/20 and 18.3% in 2018/19.
+The total number of units permitted via the Prior Approval route was 2.8% of the gross total number of units permitted (494), this percentage was 6.6% in 2021/22, 22.7% in 2020/21, 33.3% in 2019/20 and 15.1% in 2018/19.
 For Prior Approval permissions the net and gross totals for the number of units are the same.
+(Table 8).